 Related: 6 Tips to Prevent Employee Stress at Work

-How Workplace Stress Increases Healthcare Costs
+How Workplace Stress Drives Up Healthcare Costs

-A Shift From Reactive to Preventive Employee Wellness
+The Shift From Reactive to Preventive Wellness

 1. Make stress-relieving movement part of the workday